Park History Timeline

 Dorney Park Road, once known as the "state highway" to Reading, was closed to traffic traveling through the center of the Park.
 This led to the enclosure of the Park by fence and the addition an admission fee.
 The electro-hydraulic swing Sea Dragon was also added during this year.

-1982 brought the addition of the popular family classic Thunder Creek Mountain, which is a log flume ride.
+1982 brought the addition of the popular family classic Thunder Creek Mountain, which was the longest in-ground flume ride in the country at the time.

 In 1983, a major fire burned many of Dorney Park's attractions, including Bucket of Blood and the 1916 Philadelphia Toboggan Carousel.